Even your hardest day in special education is filled with meaning. Driving home each day, you know that your work made a difference.

 What has been your favorite course to teach?

-I love teaching our seminar in Assessment and Moderate and Severe Disabilities because it allows me to focus on two of my favorite topics: applied behavior analysis and assistive technology.
+I love teaching our Low Incidence Disabilities course, because it allows me to focus on two of my favorite topics: braille and assistive technology.

 Tell us about an academic project you are working on or recently completed.